-- 43. From 1 April 2012 the contributions paid by most members of the PCSPS(NI) now varies depending on the amount of the employee's annual pensionable earnings.
-This means that the employee contributions of members of the PCSPS(NI) and the NILGOSC pension schemes will now vary depending on their salary band. - 44.
-DFP is aware that a number of public bodies have arrangements in place to ensure that their staff are not disadvantaged as a result of paying what were historically higher employee contributions to the NILGOSC pension scheme than other public sector employees who are members of the PCSPS(NI).
+- 41. From 1 April 2012 the contributions paid by most members of the PCSPS(NI) now varies depending on the amount of the employee's annual pensionable earnings.
+This means that the employee contributions of members of the PCSPS(NI) and the NILGOSC pension schemes will now vary depending on their salary band. - 42.
+DoF is aware that a number of public bodies have arrangements in place to ensure that their staff are not disadvantaged as a result of paying what were historically higher employee contributions to the NILGOSC pension scheme than other public sector employees who are members of the PCSPS(NI). - 43.
+This adjustment can no longer be assumed to be a fixed amount.
+Departments must ensure that any of their public bodies that are in this situation review the position for each individual member of staff on an annual basis to ensure that any adjustment to their salary maintains the principle that staff who are on terms

-- 45. This adjustment can no longer be assumed to be a fixed amount.
-Departments must ensure that any of their public bodies that are in this situation review the position for each individual member of staff on an annual basis to ensure that any adjustment to their salary maintains the principle that staff who are on terms analogous to those of the NICS are no better off, and no worse off, as a result of the pension scheme to which they contribute. - 46.
-Any resulting adjustment to salaries must be included as appropriate when submitting pay remits to DFP for approval. - 47.
-This principle of "no better off, and no worse off", overrides the detail which may historically have been contained in a Management Statement/Financial Memorandum (MS/FM) which predates the changes to public sector pension schemes.
-Departments should therefore also review the MS/FMs in place with their public bodies to bring them up to date in this regard. - 48.
-Further advice should be sought from DFP Supply on matters related to pension reform.
+- analogous to those of the NICS are no better off, and no worse off, as a result of the pension scheme to which they contribute. - 44.
+Any resulting adjustment to salaries must be included as appropriate when submitting pay remits to DoF for approval. - 45.
+This principle of "no better off, and no worse off", overrides the detail which may historically have been contained in a Management Statement and Financial Memorandum (MSFM) which predates the changes to public sector pension schemes.
+Departments should therefore also review the MSFMs in place with their public bodies to bring them up to date in this regard. - 46.
+Further advice should be sought from DoF Supply on matters related to pension reform.

-Summary Of Key Points
+Summary of Key Points

-- 49. The key points for departments are summarised below: - The Executive meeting of 24 May 2007 endorsed the principle of adherence to public sector pay policy.
-These will apply to virtually all public bodies and staff groups whose expenditure scores against the Northern Ireland DEL. - The DFP Minister is responsible for monitoring, controlling and approving pay remits for staff groupings subject to the Executive's Pay Policy.
-He may refer any potentially difficult or controversial remits to the Executive for discussion. - All public bodies are required to submit a pay remit pro forma and business case template (via their parent department) to DFP Supply for Ministerial approval. - The Departmental Finance Directorates must approve all pay remits.
-It is expected that pay remits that breach pay parameters as outlined in paragraphs 28 and 29 of this FD letter have been approved by the departmental Minister before it is formally submitted to DFP. - In 2015-16, a one per cent Increase for Staff in Post limit to all components of any pay award, including for example revalorisation, progression and increases in the non-consolidated pot will apply to staff groups within public bodies.
-Contractual pay increases, such as progression pay increments, should continue to be proposed where such payments are a legal entitlement and DSO advice should be provided to confirm that the increases are a legal entitlement.
-No additional consolidated increases to pay (such as increases to progression pay scale-points) may be made in such cases unless there is a legal / contractual obligation to do so.
+- 47. The key points for departments are summarised below: - The Executive meeting of 24 May 2007 endorsed the principle of adherence to public sector pay policy.
+These will apply to virtually all public bodies and staff groups whose expenditure scores against the Northern Ireland DEL. - The DoF Minister is responsible for monitoring, controlling and approving pay remits for staff groupings subject to the Executive's Pay Policy.
+He may refer any potentially difficult or controversial remits to the Executive for discussion. - All public bodies are required to submit a pay remit pro forma and business case template (via their parent department) to DoF Supply for Ministerial approval. - The Departmental Finance Directorates must approve all pay remits.
+It is expected that pay remits that breach pay parameters as outlined in paragraphs 28 to 31 of this FD letter have been approved by the departmental Minister before it is formally submitted to DoF. - In 2016-17, staff groups within public bodies have discretion to pay up to a maximum of one per cent revalorisation where this is affordable within current budgets.
+Contractual pay increases, such as progression pay increments, should continue to be proposed where such payments are a legal entitlement.
+DSO advice should be provided to confirm that the increases are a legal entitlement. - All public bodies with automatic time served progression pay should have now submitted a proportionate business case to DoF assessing cases where public sector workers receive an automatic pay increase purely as a result of time in post.